By Laurence van Hanswijck de Jonge, MSc, PhD

 Most girls of my generation do it for attention, to try and find love out of it, but it usually is the wrong way.

 DZ (19 years old)

 I’ve been sent a picture before, when I was at school, this girl [and me] had an argument the next day – not about the picture but about something else.
 I got so angry, I was sending that picture everywhere.
 It was mean.
 I felt bad after.
 To this day she hates me, but that’s not the point.
 I shouldn’t have done it in the first place.

 JT (15 years old) took a picture of a friend at a sleepover while he was changing.
 He sent it around to a group of friends as a joke, it went viral around school.
 When asked why he said: “I thought it would make them laugh and me popular.”

 Little J is 9 years old.
 His best friend is a tomboy girl who he innocently plays with, as is usual at his age.
 He is a very bright kid and has skipped a grade.
 He will be going into Year 6.
-His parents have been warned that kids in that class are from 10 to 12 years old and some have phones.
-It is known that porn is being passed around on the older kid’s phones and therefore there is an importance of bringing Little J up to date about sex and what this brings with it so he is not caught off guard.
+His parents have been warned that kids in that class are from 10 to 12 years old.
+Some have phones.
+It is known that porn is being passed around on the older kid’s phones.
+Therefore there is an importance of bringing Little J up to date about sex and what this brings with it so he is not caught off guard.
 Little J will, earlier than warranted, change the way he looks at girls and his best friend forever.